T8RIN/ImageToolbox/README.md

     - Importing, exporting, sharing and managing shader presets
 - Code Preview Generator
     - Turn source code into polished, shareable images with syntax highlighting for 190+ languages
-    - Choose from 46 syntax themes and 30 gradient backgrounds, or use custom colors and transparency
+  - Choose from 57 syntax themes and 30 gradient backgrounds, or use custom colors and transparency
     - Customize canvas spacing, rounded corners, rotation, window controls, line numbers and card shadow
-    - Export in multiple image formats or share and edit the generated image directly
 - Archive Tools
   - Stream archives directly from source files to the selected destination without loading the whole archive into memory